bsch2734/SpiShiftRegisterChain/README.md

 ## API Reference

 - **Constructor**: `SpiShiftRegisterChain(unsigned int latchPin, unsigned int dataLengthBytes, unsigned long maxClockSpeed = 4000000);`
-  - `latchPin`: The digital pin used to tell the shift register new data is coming.
+  - `latchPin`: Required.
+The digital pin used to tell the shift register new data is coming.
-  - `dataLengthBytes`: The number of bytes (8-bit groups) in the shift register chain.
+  - `dataLengthBytes`: Required.
+The number of bytes (8-bit groups) in the shift register chain.
   - `maxClockSpeed`: Optional.
 Sets the maximum SPI clock speed (default is 4 MHz).
 - **Destructor**: `~SpiShiftRegisterChain()`
   - Deallocates any memory used by the library.